MAEAP Forest, Wetlands, and Habitat*A*Syst

 2) Meet with a Conservation District Forester and/or a MAEAP technician to complete the FWH*A*Syst risk assessment.
 The questions from the risk assessment are used to determine which of your practices need to be improved to minimize environmental impacts.
 Practice standards are based on Michigan’s Sustainable Soil and Water Quality Practices and the American Forest Foundation Standards of Sustainability.
 A plan of action must be developed for any practices that need to be improved.

-3) Fulfill the MAEAP Phase 1 education requirement by attending a Phase 1 educational session or by viewing online Phase 1 media.
+3) Fulfill the MAEAP Phase 1 education requirement by attending a Phase 1 educational session, by viewing online Phase 1 media, or by getting two hours of one-on-one professional interaction with the plan writer as part of the management plan process.

 4) Once you have fulfilled the education requirement and have developed a plan of action to improve practices that do not meet the MAEAP standards, you may contact an official MAEAP verifier to you have your forest, wetland, or other habitat verified through the MAEAP FWH*A*Syst.